haptork/CsaranshDB/progress.md

 - fix outline messages when temperature/ energy is single, e.g. "From 15keV to 15keV"
 - fix wrong row count on excluding a single row from the statistics using the second action button.
 - Validate multiple archives.
+- muli kd-tree implementation for cluster pattern recognitioin of new clusters with existing data.

+14th Sep:

+WIP:

+- ~~Testing adding new database with comparison.~~
+- ~~Added dimensionality reduction updates to new data entries~~

+TODO:

+- change inputs of validate to src-dir, dest-dir, meta-files (can be multiple)
+- change input of merge to ...